 Whilst skiing and snowboarding in the winter and Alpinist pursuits in the summer are the obvious attractions to Chamonix, there is also plenty to do in the town itself.
 Unlike modern resorts Chamonix existed well before skiing, let alone snowboarding, were even dreamt about, so there is a huge wealth of cultural and other activities to entertain visitors to the town.

-There is a multitude of fabulous shops - Chanel, Napapijri, Patagonia and Helly Hansen to name but a few, and Chamonix is a gourmet's paradise boasting many superb restaurants including the Michelin starred Albert 1er and Le Bistrot.
+There is a multitude of fabulous shops - Chanel, Napapijri, Patagonia and Helly Hansen to name but a few, and Chamonix is a gourmet's paradise boasting many superb restaurants including the Michelin starred Albert 1er.

 Chamonix is well placed for visiting other places of interest and not only in France - it is on the borders of Switzerland and Italy.
 Courmayeur is only a short drive away through the Mont Blanc tunnel and Geneva is a must for those needing a little retail therapy.
-For a day’s pampering there is the Pre Saint Didier spa with thermal baths just past Courmayeur and there are more thermal baths at Leytron, beyond Martigny.
+For a day’s pampering there is the Italian Pre Saint Didier spa with thermal baths just past Courmayeur, the Mont-Blanc Baths at St Gervais and there are more thermal baths in Switzerland at Leytron, beyond Martigny.
 Other nearby ski resorts to visit are Megève and St Gervais.